Harmonizing Generalization and Specialization: Uncertainty-Informed Collaborative Learning for Semi-supervised Medical Image Segmentation: Experiments

 \subsubsection{{Selective prediction reliability}}

-{Risk–coverage curves evaluate how uncertainty supports selective prediction by progressively excluding high-uncertainty voxels~\cite{corbiere2019addressing}.
+{Risk-coverage curves evaluate how uncertainty supports selective prediction by progressively excluding high-uncertainty voxels~\cite{corbiere2019addressing}.
 A reliable uncertainty measure yields lower selective risk at any target coverage.
-As shown in Fig.~\ref{fig:riskcov}, UnCoL’s entropy-based uncertainty consistently achieves the lowest risk compared with energy scores, MC Dropout variance, and MC Dropout–based mutual information, indicating that regions assessed as low-uncertainty tend to correspond to more reliable predictions. }

-{Collectively, these results indicate that UnCoL produces uncertainty estimates that are both \textit{discriminative} and \textit{well-calibrated}, effectively supporting pseudo-label selection and consistency regularization under domain-shifted and data-scarce scenarios.}
+As shown in Fig.~\ref{fig:riskcov}, UnCoL’s entropy-based uncertainty consistently achieves the lowest risk compared with energy scores, MC Dropout variance, and MC Dropout-based mutual information, indicating that low-uncertainty regions tend to correspond to more reliable predictions. }{Collectively, these results indicate that UnCoL produces uncertainty estimates that are both \textit{discriminative} and \textit{well-calibrated}, effectively supporting pseudo-label selection and consistency regularization under domain-shifted and data-scarce scenarios.}